briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     recorded with the Secretary of State, a county recorder, or the clerk of a court of record.

     13. _(13)_ The statement is required under Ohio R.C.
-[5743.71][ORC Section
-    5743.71] in connection with the person's purchase of cigarettes or tobacco products in a delivery sale.
+[5743.71][ORC 5743.71] in connection with the person's purchase of cigarettes or tobacco products in a delivery sale.

 2. _(b)_ It is no defense to a charge under subsection (a)(6) hereof that the